Ghaidaa-Alrawad/Movies-Library/README.md

 - Error Handling: The server handles 404 errors (page not found) and 500 errors (server error) with appropriate status codes and response messages.

+## Note

+-(`Pleas, if you want to test the Routes, you shoulld put /movies/theManeOfTheRoutes in the URL, like this: https://movies-api2.onrender.com/movies/trending`)

 #### lab 11 pic web req-res cycle
 git ![image](assets/lac%2011%20cycle.jpeg)